RuzhangZhao/mixhvg/README.md

 The example data comes from [10x Genomics](https://www.10xgenomics.com/resources/datasets/pbmc-from-a-healthy-donor-granulocytes-removed-through-cell-sorting-3-k-1-standard-2-0-0).
 You may use [this link](https://github.com/RuzhangZhao/pbmc3k/raw/main/pbmc3k_rna.rds) to download the processed data.
 The processed data is named as `pbmc3k_rna.rds`.

+* Matrix as input: only takes count matrix.
+* Seurat Object as input:
+  * If log normalized result is in object: takes count and normalized matrices from Seurat Object.
+  * If log normalized result is not in object: takes count matrix from Seurat Object.

 #### Seurat Object as Input

 ```R